Dragan Sakan: Biography

 Some of the last campaigns before the breaking of the war in Yugoslavia were those for Florami Mostar with the slogan "Make love, not war", and for Radenska for which the slogan was "Radenska connects us" as well as the campaign for the black candies Negro – "The devil is not as black as he is painted.
 He's even blacker.".

 The very same year, Dragan Sakan, who was in public informally known as "the king of slogans" created the following slogans for the Association of Managers of Belgrade: "Companies die – life disappears" and "Thank you past, let’s move on!"

 Some of his most prominent slogans are still remembered today: "Society requires fundamental changes" (Sintelon), "Val-val-valera ..."
 (Jaka, Radoviš), "Fragile and worthwhile" (Jaka, Radoviš), "The nature has been trapped, may the straw be apt" (PKB), "The Japanese, tiny and big" (Mazda), "I know of a sweeter side of the World, that’s the side of love" (Banini), "The mason of Belgrade" (Beobanka), "Tighten me gently" (Jaka, Radoviš), "It may look funny, but my back doesn't hurt any more" (Kosmodisk), "Equation with the knowns" (the theatre Atelje 212), "Let all your senses enjoy" (29.
 Novembar), "PEKABETA – a home budget Fayetta", "Good morning, neighbour" (PKB), "Stickman, Stickman – a wonder of the biscuit can" (Crnagoracoop), "I don’t want a pinky, give me Mr. Thinky" (Milan Blagojević, Smederevo).

 At the beginning of the war in the region (1990) and the disintegration of the old Yugoslavia, Dragan Sakan was among the few who realized that the era of early capitalism was coming and that the old system was not going to survive.
-With a visionary zeal he therefore created a holding company with the agencies in Belgrade, Zagreb, Ljubljana, Skopje, Sarajevo, Sofia, Banja Luka and Tirana.
+He therefore created a holding company with the agencies in Belgrade, Zagreb, Ljubljana, Skopje, Sarajevo, Sofia, Banja Luka and Tirana.
 He became a majority owner of the largest agency in Yugoslavia – S Team Bates Saatchi & Saatchi and a member of Saatchi & Saatchi European creative board.
 He was an ever-present member of the juries from all over the world in the field of advertising and design.
 His clients at that time were: P&G, Coca-Cola, Mazda, Floramy, Jugoplastika, Beo Zoo Vrt (Belgrade Zoo), Robne kuce Beograd, C market, Pekabeta, Naftna Industrija Srbije (Petroleum Industry of Serbia), British Airways, DHL, Gallina Blanca, Hewlett Packard, Hyundai, Interbrew, Johnson & Johnson, Kombinat Sport, Kosmodisk, Jazz Festival Skopje, Jutel, Kikindski mlin, Banini, Hiram Walker, the Ministry for Privatization of the Republic of Macedonia, etc.